Derek Winnert

 5

-Chicago-born Mitzi Gaynor (aka Francesca Marlene de Czanyi von Gerber) made her last movie to date in 1963 (For Love or Money) but hosted a string of successful annual musical TV specials in the late 1960s and early 1970s.
+Chicago-born Mitzi Gaynor (aka Francesca Marlene de Czanyi von Gerber) made her last movie in 1963 (For Love or Money) but hosted a string of successful annual musical TV specials in the late 1960s and early 1970s.
 Her one-woman show, Razzle Dazzle: My Life Behind the Sequins, toured from 2009 to 2014.
 She was born on 4 September 1931.

 © Derek Winnert 2015 Classic Movie Review 2181